 - Enable foster carers to contribute effectively to the plans for the children for whom they are caring;

 - Provide appropriate monitoring and feedback on the foster carer's work to ensure the Training, Support and Development Standards for Foster Carers are fully met;

-- Complete personal development plans for each carer, which are linked to their training and their annual review;
+- Contribute to the personal development plans initiated by the supervising social worker Foster Carer Development Worker for each carer, which are linked to their training and their annual review;

 - Support foster carers by providing advice or making this available from elsewhere as appropriate;

 - Give foster carers an opportunity to raise any problems and make sure they are addressed appropriately;

 - Acknowledge the challenges and demands that the fostering tasks make on foster families and ensure appropriate support is available;

 - Recognise and address any difficulties the foster carers' own children may be experiencing arising from fostering; and

 - Assist foster carers to work in an anti discriminatory way that respects and promotes individual differences.

 - Personal issues, e.g. effect of a placement on the foster carer's own family, changes in the carer's situation and circumstances etc;